 How To Engineer Your Layoff – In 2012, it took me four months of absolute focus and two years of data to publish my first e-book about helping people negotiate a severance.

 The book went through over 30 revisions by four people.
-Then I updated the book for 2021 with 80+ more pages (200 pages total) using more successful case studies and highlighting more strategies for those who want to break free with money in their pocket.
+I've expanded the book multiple times to add new chapters, recent research, and fresh case studies.
+It also highlights more strategies for those who want to break free with money in their pocket.

 If you want to make some extra money at home, self-publishing your own ebook could really help.